 Please consult recent issues of UBJ for author name(s) etc. to conform to the expected format.

 Abstracts and keywords

-Provide an informative abstract in English up to 150 words and up to eight keywords.
-Abstract consists of one paragraph, nomenclatural authorities are not included.
+Provide an informative abstract in English, preferably up to 150 words.
+Abstract consists of one paragraph, nomenclatural authorities and references are not included.